mhassan1a/day_01_exercise_intro/README.md

 - Configure GitHub for ssh access.
 You need to generate a key pair and add the public key to your GitHub account.
   - To generate your key follow the steps in: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
   - How to add a key is described here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
 - Hit the green `Code`-button in the upper right corner of this repository.
-Select the `SSH` tab and copy the link to your repository.
+Select the `SSH` tab and copy the link leading to your repository.
 This is necessary to clone your github repository onto your local machine.
 - Open a terminal by pressing `Ctrl+Alt+T`.
 - Clone this repository by running
   ```bash